• Skip to primary navigation

 You can.
 I had this problem recently when I used shop-bought pastry (slapped wrist and lesson learned).
 You make a spackle, or thick flour-based paste, that works as a glue/putty.
 Here's a great tutorial from pastry chef Emily Luchetti, over at Saveur magazine.

-In a small ball, mix together about 4 tablespoon flour, to 1 tablespoon water, adding more water until you have a thick but spreadable paste.
-Too thin and it won't do any good.
+In a small ball, mix together about 4 tbsp flour, to 1 tbsp water, adding more water until you have a thick but spreadable paste.
+Too thin and it won’t do any good.
 Too think and you risk breaking more pastry as you try to spread it.

 Using your spackle, patch up your holes and return to a low oven, about 150c for about 5 minutes, or until the spackle has "cooked".
 It won't be a perfect match for your golden pie crust colour, but once you have filled your pie, no one will ever know!